Guide overview

 - You can drag and drop files from your computer directly into the submission box.

-- You can then select the correct document from your device.
+- Or select to upload a file.
+You can then select the correct document from your device.

-- The document will then appear in the submission box.
+- The uploaded document will then appear below the submission box.

 - You will then see a success message with a copy of your receipt which you can download as an additional record of submission.